JulienZD/typescript-tools.nvim/README.md

 ## 💐 Credits

+- https://github.com/pmizio/typescript-tools.nvim - For the original, as this is merely a fork
 - [null-ls.nvim](https://github.com/jose-elias-alvarez/null-ls.nvim)
   \- for the idea to monkeypatch nvim API to start a custom LSP I/O loop
 - [typescript-language-server](https://github.com/typescript-language-server/typescript-language-server)